Skip to content

 Data usage

-Semantic search works by analysing the semantic meaning embedded in product descriptions.
+Semantic search works by analyzing the semantic meaning embedded in product descriptions.
 To ensure an accurate and comprehensive semantic representation for search purposes, all attributes marked as searchable are used.
 Attributes not marked as searchable do not contribute to the semantic search process.

 Example